4.2 PathwayConnect Groups

 Overflow gatherings should be located in the next closest Church facility to the primary gathering place.
 Decisions and commitments regarding additional gathering places should not be made until approval is provided by BYU-Pathway Worldwide in writing.

-- Group L students with Standard students who are taking credit-bearing Institute.
-Everyone attends credit-bearing Institute for their religion gathering.
+- Group L students with Standard students who are taking credit-bearing institute courses.
+Everyone attends credit-bearing institute courses for their religion gathering.

 - Group L students with Standard students for the academic gathering.
 Split the groups when it is time for the religion gathering.
-The L students attend a credit-bearing Institute class for their religion gathering.
-The Standard students take a BYU-I class for their religion gathering.
+The L students attend a credit-bearing institute courses for their religion gathering.
+The Standard students take a BYU-Idaho religion course for their religion gathering.

 - Do the same as #2 above, but dismiss the L students during the religion gathering.
-The L students do not have access to credit-bearing institute.
+The L students do not have access to credit-bearing institute courses.

-When combining students from different versions, missionaries should notify their area manager.
+When combining students from different versions, missionaries should notify their BYU-Pathway area manager.